Bigpet/ai-dev-tools-zoomcamp_tasks/02-coding-interview/Homework_answers.md

 ## Answer 1

+> Q: What's the initial prompt you gave to AI to start the implementation?

 The prompt I gave was:

 > I have a project to do with the following requirements, please generate an initial implmentation and note in the README.md which tasks are completed.